shahriar-jewel/real-estate-backend/README.md

 # ABOUT #

-Application for btrac technology website admin panel & API engine.
+Application for real estate website admin panel & API engine.